Dismounted/XenMoods/README.md

 Display Locations
 ----

-Moods are currently displayed in six locations which can be turned on or off through Style Properties (property location in parenthesis):
+Moods are currently displayed in four locations which can be turned on or off through Style Properties (property location in parenthesis):
-- Message User Info on Posts (Message Elements, Show Author Mood)
 - Sidebar Visitor Panel (XenMoods, Show User Mood on Sidebar)
-- Under Avatar on Quick Reply (XenMoods, Show User Mood on Quick Reply)
+- Thread View (XenMoods, Show User Mood on Thread View)
 - Member Card (XenMoods, Show User Mood on Member Card)
 - Member Profile (XenMoods, Show User Mood on Profile)